 - properties that can display an ongoing commitment to good land management practices

 A maximum of $1500 is available for a property which could include one of the following:

 - $1500 – for projects that protect remnant indigenous vegetation through erecting fencing to permanently exclude stock, including around dams

 - $1000 – for revegetation or fencing around revegetation and

 - $500 – for environmental weed control within good quality remnant vegetation

 We provide funding on a dollar-for-dollar basis so applicants must contribute equivalent funds, labour and/or materials to the amount they seek from us.

 How to apply

-Applications must be made by completing an online application form (the link will be provided when we’re calling for applications).
+Applications must be made by completing an online application form- click here.
 All applications will be assessed on the degree to which they meet the eligibility criteria and assessment priorities with inspections being undertaken of potential projects.

 The Program is open for applications annually from 1 September – 30 November